jaspector

 County permits are required for new homes, additions, many alterations, decks, garages, pools, retaining walls over 48 inches, solar, signs, demolition, driveway entrances, and most plumbing, gas, electrical, and fire work.

-Typical processing time is County states normally 10-15 business days for complete, accurate, code-compliant residential permits..
+Building permit processing times in unincorporated Carroll County, MD typically run County states normally 10-15 business days for complete, accurate, code-compliant residential permits..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Carroll County, MD.
 The following work is generally exempt: Replacement of only deck boards on an existing deck; Re-siding and re-roofing where no structural repair or enlarged opening work is needed; Portable one-story detached sheds on skids, movable, 150 square feet or less; Replacement of existing sink faucets, garbage disposals, dishwashers, toilets, electric water heaters, and shower heads; Replacement of existing electrical fixtures, fans, switches, receptacles, lighting, and low-voltage wiring of 50 volts or less; Fences generally do not require a county permit unless over 10 feet in height, but easement and sight-distance rules still apply.
 Note: Confirm edge cases with the county Permit Center before proceeding.
+When in doubt, confirm with the local building department before starting work.